Attorney General James Leads Tri-State Coalition in Calling For EPA to Tighten Controls on Air Pollution from Trucks

 Even though New York, Connecticut, and New Jersey have implemented some of the most stringent control programs for NOx in the nation, the New York City metropolitan area failed to meet national air quality standards for smog by the July 2021 deadline.
 As a result, the EPA will soon reclassify the region from “serious” nonattainment with smog standards to “severe” nonattainment.
 The states’ on-going smog problem is, in a substantial way, driven by the pollution emissions of on-road heavy-duty trucks, as these vehicles emit 20 percent of the total NOx pollution in the tri-state region.
 In their letter, the attorneys general note that a sizeable proportion of this NOx is out of their control due to out-of-state trucks operating in their states or truck pollution that blows in from upwind states.
 Without strong action from the EPA to curb NOx emissions from out-of-state heavy-duty vehicles that New York and the other states lack the authority to regulate, the attorneys general argue that the states will continue to struggle to meet smog standards and protect the health of their residents.

 This letter continues Attorney General James’ long-standing fight against smog pollution.
-In July 2021, she led a coalition of five states and the City of New York in reaching an agreement with the EPA that, if approved by the court, will commit the federal government to addressing pollution that blows into New York and creates smog.
-Under the agreement, the EPA must take final action on “good neighbor” plans from six states to limit downwind spread of smog-forming emissions.
+In July 2021, she led a coalition of five states and the City of New York in reaching an agreement with the EPA that will commit the federal government to addressing pollution that blows into New York and creates smog.
+Under the agreement approved by the court last week, the EPA must take final action on “good neighbor” plans from six states to limit downwind spread of smog-forming emissions.
 The agreement would resolve a lawsuit that Attorney General James and the coalition brought against the Trump Administration’s EPA in January 2021 over its failure to fulfill its legal responsibility under the Clean Air Act to take action to ensure the control of upwind sources of smog-forming pollution.

 This matter is being handled for Attorney General James by Assistant Attorney General Gavin G. McCabe, Affirmative Litigation Chief Yueh-Ru Chu, and Special Attorney General Ashley Gregor of the Environmental Protection Bureau, which is led by Bureau Chief Lemuel M. Srolovic.
 The Environmental Protection Bureau is a part of the Division for Social Justice, which is led by Chief Deputy Attorney General Meghan Faux and overseen by First Deputy Attorney General Jennifer Levy.